Toyota C-HR SUV review

 The Toyota C-HR Hybrid is a small SUV that features a striking design and Toyota’s well proven hybrid technology.
 Since the introduction of the Nissan Juke in 2010, the market for small SUVs and crossovers has exploded with models like the Ford Puma, Renault Captur and SEAT Arona.
 However, not many of the cars now in the class can rival the C-HR Hybrid for its advanced powertrains and efficiency.
 While it used to be offered with a manual transmission, four-wheel drive and a 1.2-litre petrol engine, the revised 2019 C-HR is only available with 1.8-litre or 2.0-litre hybrid powertrains, two-wheel drive and an automatic gearbox.

-Other SUVs to consider if low running costs are a priority include the Hyundai Kona Hybrid, or a diesel-engined SEAT Ateca, Nissan Qashqai or Peugeot 3008 – although that last car can now be ordered with a plug-in hybrid setup.
+Other SUVs to consider if low running costs are a priority include the Hyundai Kona Hybrid, or a diesel-engined SEAT Ateca or Peugeot 3008 – although that last car can now be ordered with a plug-in hybrid setup.
 Other hybrid SUVs include the Lexus UX and Renault Arkana, while the Nissan Qashqai is getting a hybrid engine in 2022.

 So on paper, the C-HR stacks up nicely – as it does in the metal.
 Its eye-catching looks come at the cost of visibility from those steeply raked rear windows, there’s a reasonable amount of space back there.
 The 2019 facelift has made it look more sporty, with a more purposeful front bumper design and a gloss black spoiler connecting the rear lights.

 The dashboard design is a big step forward for Toyota, with plenty of soft touch and glossy black surfaces appealing to both the eye and the hand.
-It’s a modern and sleek interior and one owners are likely to appreciate both on initial impressions and over time.
+It’s a modern and sleek interior and one that owners are likely to appreciate both on initial impressions and over time.